Zhus Jdo: Early life and education

-Born in Benin City, Edo State, Zhus Jdo is a Nigerian hip hop singer and songwriter.
+Hail in Benin City, Edo State, Zhus Jdo is a Nigerian hip hop singer and songwriter.
 Born on 3 May 2000, his full name is John Davidson Omon.
 He completed his basic education at Golden Touch Group Schools and Word of Faith Group of Schools.
 He went on to study industrial chemistry and graduated from the Ambrose Alli University.

 Career

 Zhus Jdo began his musical career professionally in 2018.
 In 2024, Omon signed a recording contract with the Cake Bizness and released his debut single, "Johnbull".
 The single became popular after making rounds on Twitter (now X), before it was nominated for the Best Street-hop Artiste at the 2025 edition of the Headies.
 On 4 October 2024, he released his debut extended play (EP), Dump on Em via Steady Grinding Inc. The EP was led by his debut single and it featured guest appearances from Nigerian musicians, Jeriq and Bhadboi OML on the song, "Divine Pree".